sardana-org/sardana/doc/source/users/configuration/macroserver.rst

 instance.
 In case Sardana is used with Tango this configuration is accessible via the ``LogstashHost`` and ``LogstashPort`` :class:`~sardana.tango.macroserver.MacroServer.MacroServer` device properties.
+You can use the intermediate SQLite cache database configured with ``LogstashCacheDbPath`` property, however this is discouraged due to logging performance problems.

 .. todo::
     Document RConsolePort